OakLake/Tensorflow-fashion-mnist/README.md

 More compute needed, results are not record breaking but it works !

 # Data structure
-- 60k Traing
+- 60k Trainig
 - 5k Validation
-- 5k Test
+- 5k Testing

 # Convnet Structure
 - 5x5x32 convolution